mnru/hee/README.md

 ## Exploiting Multiple Return Values

 In non stack-based languages, functions must return at most one value.
-Multiple values can be simulated by packaging them into one, and then unpacking them in the caller.
+Multiple values can be simulated by packaging them into one, and then unpackaging them in the callee.

     nextFree :: Int → [Int] → (Int, [Int])
     nextFree current []     = (current+1, [])